 The structure of the conjunctiva.
 Conjunctiva of the eyes.
 Innervation and blood supply

-The outer cover of the visual organ is the conjunctiva of the eyeball, which can be subject to mechanical damage and other negative influences.
-The mucous or conjunctival membrane is located from the extreme region of the eyelids to the cornea.
-Such an ocular structure performs various functions, but mainly it serves as a protective layer and stabilizes the eyes, is responsible for the synthesis of mucin and the work of the lacrimal glands.
-If the conjunctiva becomes inflamed, changes color, folds or other abnormalities appear on it, then it is recommended to contact an ophthalmologist as soon as possible and not delay treatment.
+The outer covering of the visual organ is the conjunctiva eyeball, which may be subject to mechanical damage and others negative impacts.
+The mucous or conjunctival membrane is located from the extreme area of the eyelids to the cornea.
+This ocular structure performs various functions, but mainly it serves as a protective layer and stabilizes the functioning of the eyes, is responsible for the synthesis of mucin and the functioning of the lacrimal glands.
+If the conjunctiva becomes inflamed, changes color, folds or other abnormalities appear on it, it is recommended to contact an ophthalmologist as soon as possible and not delay treatment.

-The conjunctiva or the mucous membrane of the eye is the most vulnerable structure of the visual organ, since it is daily exposed to various external factors.
-With its help, the upper and lower vaults are formed, which are blind pockets.
-Through the latter, the eyeball can move freely.
+The conjunctiva or mucous membrane of the eye is the most vulnerable structure of the visual organ, since it is exposed to various external factors.
+With its help, the upper and lower arches, which are blind pockets, are formed.
+Thanks to the latter, the eyeball can move freely.
 The conjunctiva has the following functional features:

-• Thanks to the multilayer epithelial tissue on the surface, it is possible to protect the eyeball from injury and other lesions.
-The cells provide protection against foreign body entry.
+• Thanks to the multilayered epithelial tissue on the surface, it is possible to protect the eyeball from injury and other damage.
+The cells create protection against foreign body entry.

 • The production of exudate by the lacrimal glands, through which small particles are removed from the conjunctiva.